 As Appletree is a leading Glasgow Invisalign clinic, we are big fans of the treatment.
-However the patient's needs always come first and Invisalign will not suit everyone.
+However your needs always come first and Invisalign will not suit everyone.
 On the whole however Invisalign is great for treating gaps between your teeth, overbites and over crowding.

 There is also a possibility that the aligners will affect your speech, but this also tends to be a short-lived inconvenience.

-You will be happy to know that there are no restrictions on what you can eat during treatment - as long as you take your aligners out first - and you can brush your teeth and aligners afterwards.
+There are no restrictions on what you can eat during treatment - as long as you take your aligners out first - and you can brush your teeth and aligners afterwards.

-Aligners should be worn for around 22 hours per day,.
+Aligners should be worn for around 22 hours per day.
 The other two hours should give you enough time to eat and clean your teeth and aligners.

 When treatment is complete you may need a retainer to wear at night to make sure your teeth stay straight.

 Patients who choose Invisalign in Scotland find it offers a very discreet option for teeth straightening.
-They are removable, which means you can eat and drink without any bother and this also makes cleaning your teeth and of course the aligners a lot easier.
+They are removable, which means you can eat and drink without any hardship and this also makes cleaning your teeth and of course the aligners a lot easier.

-What is more, you are likely to find Invisalign aligners a lot more comfortable than metal braces.
+What is more you are likely to find Invisalign aligners a lot more comfortable than metal braces.
 Using a virtual treatment plan we can even show you how your treatment will progress before you start.